colonyos/documentation/docs/_sources/colonies-cli.rst.txt

 Generators
 ==========
+Generators is a built-in feature in ColonyOS, which spawns workflows when certain conditions are met.
 Generators automatically spawn workflows when number of **pack** calls exceeds a threshold.
 Pack **data** is then available as an argument to the process.

 Add a generator
 ---------------